td-tan/odin-recipes/README.md

 I took this opportunity to focus on my commits.
 I tried the [Conventional Commits Standard](https://www.conventionalcommits.org/en/v1.0.0/).
 I personally like it.

-Maybe I should also use fictional recipes with hilarious images.
-I don't know...
-Minecraft recipes are, well, recipes.
-Right?
+I am not really satisfied with my content.

 ## TO-DO

-- [ ] Use Minecraft recipes because why not
+- [ ] Change to fictional recipes